niko-private/irrelevant/README.md

 ## Overview

 This script automates gameplay elements using Python, AutoHotkey, and Q-Learning.
-It automates all key fishing features at release, such as throwing, shaking, and reeling.
+It automates all key fishing features at release: throwing, shaking, and reeling.

  - Averages 100k per night (results may vary depending on parameters, training data, the current fish market, and fishing method, e.g., Magnet Rod, Mythical Rod).